Main Elk

 You pass the Pup Tent on the way to The Fortress of Solitude.
 From the parking area, follow the trail across the hillside until it enters Hadley Gulch.
 At the old gate and fence, hike back down the cliff line.

-Dowload the Topo (pdf)
+Dowload the Pup Tent Topo (pdf)